Conflux-Chain/conflux-documentation/docs/core/getting-started/funding-your-account.md

 ![Dapp-faucet](./img/Dapp-faucet-1)

-To use the Faucet Dapp, simply connect to the dapp using Fluent or Portal, and click "Claim".
+To use the Faucet Dapp, simply connect to the dapp using Fluent and click "Claim".

 ### Steps